Rodman gun: Casting

-Guns had been traditionally cast solid and the bore was bored out of the solid metal.
-With this traditional method, the gun cooled from the outside inward.
+Traditionally, a gun was cast as a solid body, with the bore then drilled out of the solid metal.
+In this method, a newly cast gun cooled from the outside in.
 Castings shrink as they cool.
 As each succeeding layer cooled it contracted, pulling away from the still molten metal in the center, creating voids and tension cracks.
 Drilling out the bore removed the voids, but the tensions in the metal were still toward the outside.
 Rodman devised a method of hollow casting where the gun cooled from the inside out, so that as cooling occurred, it created compression rather than tension.
 This resulted in a much stronger gun.